|home | Tea Party Economist | How to Fight a Tariff War|

 Tariffs, trade union monopolies, and fair trade laws are all praised as being safeguards against "cut-throat" competition, i.e., competition that would enable consumers to purchase the goods they want at a cheaper price--a price which endangers the less efficient producers who must charge more in order to remain in business.
 The thing which most people tend to overlook in the slogan of "cut-throat competition" is that the person whose throat is slashed most deeply is the solitary consumer who has no monopolistic organization to improve his position in relation to those favored by Statist intervention.

 People are remarkably schizophrenic in their attitudes toward competition.
 Monopolies of the supply of labor are acceptable to most Americans; business monopolies are somehow evil.
 In both cases, the monopolies are the product of the State in the market, but the public will not take a consistent position with regard to both.
 The fact that both kinds operate in order to improve the economic position of a limited special interest group at the expense of the consumers is ignored.
 Business monopolies are damned no matter what they do.
-If they raise prices, it is called gouging; if they cut prices, it is cutthroat competition; if they stabilize prices, it is clearly a case of collusion restraining free competition.
-All forms may be prosecuted.
+If they raise prices, it is called gouging; if they cut prices, it is cut-throat competition; if they stabilize prices, it is clearly a case of collusion restraining free competition.
+All firms may be prosecuted.
 No firm is safe.

 The State's policies of inflation tend to centralize production in the hands of those firms that are closest to the newly created money--defense industries, space-oriented industries, and those in heavy debt to the fractional reserve banking system.
-It is not surprising that we should witness a rising tide of corporate mergers during a period of heavy inflationary pressures, as has been the case during the 1960s in the United States.
+It is not surprising that we should witness a rising tide of corporate mergers during a period of heavy inflationary pressures, as was the case during the 1960s in the United States.
 Yet, with regard to business firms (but not labor unions), the courts are able to take action against almost any firm which is successfully competing on the market.

 As Dr. Richard Bernhard has pointed out, "What is becoming illegal under federal law in the United States is monopolizing--as the law now defines monopolizing; and, since this is now considered a crime, it is possible that perfectly legitimate business actions by one firm may, if they 'inadvertently' lead to monopoly power, put a firm in jeopardy of the law."
 Thus, we see a rational economic response on the part of business firms--consolidation for the sake of efficiency on an increasingly inflationary market--prosecuted by the State which has created those very inflationary pressures.
 There is an inconsistency somewhere.